Having a bronchoscopy

 You have been advised to have a bronchoscopy to help us find out the cause of your symptoms.
 It is important that you read this page so that you understand why you have been recommended for this test and what it involves.

 When you come into the Endoscopy Department on the day of the bronchoscopy, the nursing staff will ask you some questions and make sure that you are prepared for your procedure.
-At this time, you will have an opportunity to ask any questions that you may have.
+At this time, you will be given the opportunity to ask any questions that you may have.

 Before the bronchoscopy, your consultant will give you further advice if you are pregnant, taking blood thinning medication (such as warfarin, aspirin, rivaroxaban or clopidogrel) or medication for diabetes.